 *If a beach has a Blue Flag, this indicates its high environmental and quality standards.

 The Turrets of Calella were constructed as optical telegraphs by the transmission service.
 The cultural site consists of two towers.
-The first one was erected in 1848, and has military uses.
-The second one was erected in 1857, and has a civil use.
+The first one was erected in 1848 and had military uses.
+The second one was built in 1857 and had civil use.

 The Calella Lighthouse has been functioning since 1859.
 With an elevation of 160 ft (50 m) above sea level, you can see the light from 18 nautical miles (33 km).